Other Degrees Types of Aid

 Federal Direct Unsubsidized Loans

 Students that complete the FAFSA and meet student eligibility requirements are eligible to receive a Federal Direct Unsubsidized Loan.
 The maximum that an MPH student may borrow for a full 12-month period is $37,167 and for a 9-month academic year is $33,000.
 For all other professional degree programs at the School of Medicine, the maximum that a student may borrow for a full 9-month or 12-month period is $20,500.
-Effective July 1, 2019, the interest rate for Federal Direct Unsubsidized Loans is 6.08%, and is fixed for the life of the loan.
+For loans first disbursed on or after July 1, 2019, but before July 1, 2020, the interest rate for Federal Direct Unsubsidized Loans is 6.08%, and is fixed for the life of the loan.
+Effective July 1, 2020, the interest rate will be 4.30%.
 Interest will accrue during the in-school, grace, and deferment periods.
 These loans may replace the estimated family contribution.
 A loan origination fee of 1.062% will be deducted at each disbursement.
 New loans disbursed on or after October 1, 2019, have a loan origination fee of 1.059%.
 Repayment begins 6 months after the last date of attendance.
 The maximum aggregate loan limit for MPH students is $224,000.
 For all other professional degree programs, the maximum aggregate loan limit is $138,500.
 The aggregate loan limit includes undergraduate loans.

 Students borrowing Federal Direct Unsubsidized Loans at Vanderbilt for the first time must complete Entrance Counseling and the Master Promissory Note.
 Both of these steps need only be completed one time, and students should use the Federal Student Aid ID and password from the Free Application for Federal Student Aid.
 Vanderbilt will receive notice when these steps have been completed.